"... Making a quilt of this pattern was a way of sending a family member off to achieve his country's goals and/or to find his fortune."1

 Because of the varied angles required I'm giving you templates for this pieced pattern.
 You will find them at Pieced Wandering Foot PDF.
-Be certain the printer is set at page scaling "none" so that the templates will print out the right size for a ten inch block rather than to fit the paper.

 The number of blocks you will need depends on the size quilt you want.
 On my quilt I included a one inch border of the background fabric to put a little space between the binding and blocks.
 A border of a contrasting fabric could be used as well.

 |Steps for making the pieced Wandering Foot block|

 Sew the pieces of this pattern together in the order shown below.